BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## In Progress

+- Frontend: Make super simple design

 ## TODOs

+- Setup styled system for consistency and practice making another design system
+- Setup basic unit tests for search card query
+- Write a Cypress test for searching card that succeeds and fails
+- 🐛 Bugs to Fix:
   - Try to fix `strong` breaking when they are at the start of the string(?).
 See `DYN122` as example card.
 - Clean up code !!!
-- Frontend: Make super simple design
-- Setup styled system for consistency and practice making another design system
-- Setup basic unit tests for search card query
-- Write a Cypress test for searching card that succeeds and fails
 - Deploy to "staging" (if possible) and test if can actually connect not from localhost

 ## Nice to haves/If I have the extra time and energy to learn